 In as much the amount of methane produced from tropical forests‘ peat is negligible, the change in land use can cause raised soil temperatures that stimulate the process of methanogenesis.

-Considering that, the warming potential of methane is 25 times that of carbon dioxide, even a slight increase in methane emission can be highly damaging by increasing the global temperatures.
+Considering that, the warming potential of methane is 25 times that of carbon dioxide, even a slight increase in methane emission can be highly damaging as it can increase the global temperatures significantly.

-The tropics in Southeast Asia are considered the most biodiverse forests with high levels of endemism including the endangered fauna such as Sumatran tiger, rhinoceros, Asian elephant, orangutan, and birds of paradise among others.
+The tropics in Southeast Asia are considered the most biodiverse forests with high levels of endemism, including the endangered fauna such as Sumatran tiger, rhinoceros, Asian elephant, orangutan, and birds of paradise among others.

 A good example is Indonesia.
 Despite only covering about 1.3-percent of the world land surface, Indonesia is home to 17-percent of all bird species, 10-percent of all flowering plant species, 16-percent of all amphibians, 16-percent of all reptiles, and 12-percent of all mammals.

-The change of land use from forests to palm oil farming in such forest areas has been reducing the habitat quality and coverage areas thus increasing the rate of species extinction.
+The change of land use from forests to palm oil farming in such forest areas has been reducing the habitat quality and coverage areas, thus increasing the rate of species extinction.

-8. Water Pollution
+10. Water Pollution

-Studies have also shown that streams that drain through the palm oil plantations tend to have physical, biochemical, and hydrological alterations that are different compared to the rivers that drain from the forest.
+Studies have also shown that streams that drain through the palm oil plantations tend to have physical, biochemical, and hydrological alterations that are different compared to the rivers that flow from the forest.